dridi/cashpack/README.rst

 7. Decoding as a state machine

-Events are triggered following a deterministic finite state machine, which hopefully should help better understand the decoding flow.
+Events are triggered following deterministic finite state machines, which hopefully should help better understand the decoding flow.

 8. Tight API